yastn/yastn/docs/source/tensor/init.rst

 and symmetry need to be known when initializing such empty symmetric tensors.
 The data, in the form of non-zero blocks, can be added at a later time.

-See examples at :ref:`examples/tensor/init:create empty tensor and fill it block by block`.
+See examples at :ref:`examples/tensor/init:Create an empty tensor and fill it block by block`.

 .. autoclass:: yastn.Tensor